ms-iot/iot-core-azure-dm-client/docs/reboot-management.md

 # Reboot Management

-The **Reboot Management** functionality allows the operator to perform the following tasks:
+The **Reboot Management** functionality can perform the following tasks:

 - Retrieve last reboot time.
-- Allow/Disallow system reboots.
+- Allow/Disallow system reboots (also available as a .NET API).
-- Initiate immediate reboots
+- Initiate immediate reboots (also available as a .NET API).
   - Issue command and inspect its status in the device twin.
 - Schedule reboots
   - Schedule a reboot for a certain time - to be executed once, or daily - and inspect that schedule in the device twin.

 ## Retrieve Last Boot Time

-*After* the device reboots, the `"reported.microsoft.management.rebootInfo.lastBootTime"` property is set, which is defined as follows:
+*After* the device reboots, the `"reported.windows.rebootInfo.lastBootTime"` property is set, which is defined as follows:

 <pre>
 "reported" : {
-    "microsoft" : {
-        "management" : {
+    "windows" : {
         "rebootInfo" : {
             "lastBootTime" : "<i>Datetime in ISO 8601 format, UTC</i>"
-            }
         }
     }
 }